awalder/Pathtracer/README.md

 This is still work on progress.
-Project contains CMakeLists.txt and Visual Studio 2017 buildfiles can be created.
+Project contains CMakeLists.txt and VS2017 or VS2019 makefiles can be created.
 No other environments have yet been tested.

 Nvidia drivers 425.31 begun supporting VK_NVX_raytracing extensions on Pascal generation graphics cards also, not exclusive feature for 20xx cards anymore.